Catch the spectacular, free New Year’s Day Parade in Central London this New Year’s Day, as the event celebrates a magical 30 years.

 2016 marks the 30th anniversary of the New Year's Day Parade in London which first took place on 1 January 1987.
 To celebrate this milestone, this year’s entries will reflect the parade’s theme of 30 Magical Years.

-Watch the parade along its route between Piccadilly at noon and Parliament Square at 3.30pm, via Piccadilly Circus, Lower Regent Street, Waterloo Place, Pall Mall, Cockspur Street, Trafalgar Square and Whitehall.
+Watch the parade for free along its route between Piccadilly at noon and Parliament Square at 3.30pm, via Piccadilly Circus, Lower Regent Street, Waterloo Place, Pall Mall, Cockspur Street, Trafalgar Square and Whitehall.